Rekt05/hitman-racetime-automation/readme.md

 Usage Instructions/Notes:
 - Import the scene to obs with Scene Collection -> Import -> Browse -> SN_Race_Preset_x.json in the SNAUTOOBS folder, use the same folder when it asks you to locate the missing images.
 - For the OBS password go to Tools -> WebSocket Server Settings -> Show Connect Info -> Server Password.
-- Paste in racetime link in full (including https).
+- Paste in the racetime link or click the "Find Current Race" button.
 - Auto Fill Slots will scan the racetime lobby every 5 seconds and add new players that joined, turning it off will make it stop scanning/adding players.
 - Show Placement Images when ticked will automatically show the placement image related to them when they finish.
 - Use the arrow buttons to move the players up/down the list and use the trash can button to remove them from the list, you can add them back using the + button in the Removed Players section.